DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/device/manage-device.md

 The platform supports editing and modifying the basic information, twin properties, labels, and access settings of end device.

+!!! note

-⚠️ End device can only be edited when they are not bound to edge nodes.
+    End device can only be edited when they are not bound to edge nodes.

 ### Edit basic information